MetaMask/faq/README.md

 # MetaMask Compatibility Guide

-While MetaMask exposes the standard web3 API, there are few things to keep in mind.
+While MetaMask exposes the [standard Ethereum web3 API](https://github.com/ethereum/wiki/wiki/JavaScript-API), there are few things to keep in mind.
 Below are hard requirements for MetaMask support as well as some best practices to keep in mind.

 ## Requirements

 ### Web3 - Ethereum Browser Environment Check

 Web3.js is injected into the javascript context.
-Look for this before using your fallback strategy (local node / hosted node + in-dapp id mgmt / fail).
+Look for this before using your fallback strategy (local node / hosted node + in-dapp id mgmt / read-only / fail).
 You can use the injected web3 directly but best practices is to replace it with your own version of web3.js that you have used during development.